Interact integrates OAuth2 authorization to provide an extra security layer for access to protected resources, when required.

 Interact OAuth2 authentication uses a two-tiered authorization process.

 - In the first tier, access to a Flow is granted via the application key for the Application being used.

 - In the second tier, access is granted to the external site (typically a third-party server) for the user, a process that includes both logging in and providing and returning a temporary access token.

-|1||The user requests access to a secured Interaction, and is redirected to the Login page.|
+|1||The user requests access to a secured Flow, and is redirected to the Login page.|

 |2||The user logs in against the authorization server, and the client is provided with an authentication code.|

-|3||The client presents the code to the Interaction server.
-The Interaction server sends the code to the authorization server, where it is exchanged for an access token.
+|3||The client presents the code to the Interact server, and this server sends the code to the authorization server, where it is exchanged for an access token.
 The access token is returned to the client.

-|4||A second request for the secured Interaction (using the access token) is sent to the Interaction server, and the Interaction is returned to the client.|
+|4||A second request for the secured Flow (using the access token) is sent to the Interact server, and the relevant Flow is invoked for the client.|

 Configuring OAuth2 Settings for an Application